Nelsonlin0321/chat-pdf-ai-assistant/README.md

 # PDF AI Assistant: A Full Stack SaSS RAG (Retrieval Augmented Generation) Application

 ## Introduction
-The ChatPDF application is based on the [`youtube video`](https://www.youtube.com/watch?v=r895rFUbGtE&t=15158s) with the secondary development.
+The SaSS application is based on the [`youtube video`](https://www.youtube.com/watch?v=r895rFUbGtE&t=15158s) with the secondary development.
-The application allow users to upload PDF document and ask questions related to the selected document.
-It achieves this by retrieving pertinent data or documents related to a specific question or task and utilizing them as contextual information for the LLM.
+A modern full-stack web application that allows users to upload PDF files, perform hybrid search on the contents, and engage in AI-powered chat conversations powered by Google Genimi.

 ## Highlights
 - MongoDB Atlas for storage, vector search, keyword search and customized hybrid search.